InternLM/lmdeploy/README.md

 <details open>
 <summary><b>2024</b></summary>

+- \[2024/05\] Balance vision model when deploying VLMs with multiple GPUs
-- \[2024/05\] Support VLMs quantization, such as InternVL v1.5, LLaVa, InternLMXComposer2.
+- \[2024/05\] Support 4-bits weight-only quantization and inference on VMLs, such as InternVL v1.5, LLaVa, InternLMXComposer2
 - \[2024/04\] Support Llama3 and more VLMs, such as InternVL v1.1, v1.2, MiniGemini, InternLMXComposer2.
 - \[2024/04\] TurboMind adds online int8/int4 KV cache quantization and inference for all supported devices.
 Refer [here](docs/en/quantization/kv_quant.md) for detailed guide
 - \[2024/04\] TurboMind latest upgrade boosts GQA, rocketing the [internlm2-20b](https://huggingface.co/internlm/internlm2-20b) model inference to 16+ RPS, about 1.8x faster than vLLM.